qutang/arus-stream-metawear/README.md

+ARCHIVED.

+This repo has been merged into @qutang/arus.
+Please refer to the main repo for the changes.

 ## Overview

 `arus-stream-metawear` package is a plugin for [`arus`](https://qutang.github.io/arus/) package.
 It provides extra functionality to stream data from metawear devices in real-time.